Terkwood/prawnalith/README.md

 ## Features

 Implements a gated frontend in Rust/webassembly which renders temp & pH levels of tanks.
+This can be used to monitor tank levels from afar.

 Provides support for continuous sensing of pH levels using a SEN0169 pH sensor linked to an ESP8266 microcontroller.